Why Google Analytics for your website?

 Which Area Gets Maximum Clicks

-Google Analytics also tells you as which page in your website is most liked by the traffic?
+Does Google Analytics also tell you as which page on your website is most liked by the traffic?
 Under the Content menu, you can get the information as what percentage of clicks have happened on your website’s each internal link.

 Through these links, you can click more pages to get a deeper understanding of your visitor’s behavior.
 You can get to know which areas in your website get maximum clicks, so if you have some important link, you can place it on these areas to get additional attention from your visitors.